Customerly/Customerly-ReactNative-SDK/README.md

 For all the explanation and the methods signature you can check directly the native SDK at the following links:
  - iOS: https://github.com/customerly/Customerly-iOS-SDK
  - Android: https://github.com/customerly/Android-SDK

+## Troubleshooting

+### iOS

+You may need to enable `use_frameworks!` in your Podfile.
+This also requires you to comment out all the Flipper directives in your Podfile.